Identify the root of your nasal & sinus problems

 What is a deviated septum?

-Your nose is divided into two nostrils by your septum.
+Your nose is divided into 2 nostrils by your septum.
 If the septum leans into one, or both, nostrils, it is a deviated septum.
 This is a problem because it can make it hard to breathe through the nose and can aggravate sinus problems, snoring and headaches.
 Most of these septal deviations are the result of minor birth trauma, but the continuous growth of the septal cartilage causes this problem to get more severe with time.
 These deviations can also result from nasal fractures.

 What are the symptoms of a deviated septum?